 In C++ a CLASS is a data type that groups data and functions under a single name and represents a concept or entity from the real world.

-Classes provide a template to create instances of the class.
-Each instance has its own state *(stored in fields) and behavior (defined in methods).
+Classes provide a template for creating instances of the class.
+Each instance has its own state (stored in fields) and behavior (defined in methods).

 Classes allow us to encapsulate related data and functionalities, making it easier to reuse code and maintain our applications.
 They are the foundation of object-oriented programming.